MicrosoftDocs/security/zero-trust/integrate/data.md

 ### Microsoft Purview Information Protection SDK

-[Microsoft Purview Information Protection (MIP)](/information-protection/develop/overview) is the unification of Microsoft's classification, labeling, and protection services.
+[Microsoft Purview Information Protection](/information-protection/develop/overview) is the unification of Microsoft's classification, labeling, and protection services.
 Third parties can use the MIP SDK to integrate with applications, using a standard, consistent data labeling schema and protection service.

 ISVs can use the MIP SDK to help customers understand their data landscape, apply flexible protection actions, detect risky behavior to prevent data loss, and maintain data compliance through automatic actions.
 For example: